 Number 35.
 Kevin Durant is arguably the best player in the NBA wearing this number on his back.
-He is the next superstar taking over the association.
 Night after night he defies logic and crushes on someone or drains that dagger three ball that has Kevin Harlan shouting “Right between the eyes!”
 Durant even rocks the killer instinct Lebron James thinks Chris Bosh and Shane Battier must have (why else would he pass to them in the clutch).

 Brian Cardinal: NBA champion 2011 with the Dallas Mavericks.
 4.6 ppg.

 The Custodian was known for his hustle and hard-nosed style of play, doing jobs no one else wanted to.
 His most famous play came in the 2011 NBA finals where he formed a human wall Dwayne Wade ran into and bounced off injuring his hip.
 Cardinal is what Stu Grimson was to the NHL, an enforcer.
 Most impressively is that BC landed a 6 year $38 million dollar deal after averaging 9 points per game, making him a rich man’s Brian Scalabrine.
 Now you have merit to stand on tomorrow when you ask your boss for that much deserved raise.

 Danny Ferry: NBA Champion 2003 with the San Antonio Spurs.
 7.0 ppg.